MKLab-ITI/pygrank/docs/userguide/setup.md

 Similarly to `"tensorflow"`,
 are two modes in which this backend can be executed: `"dense"` (default) and `"sparse"`.
-The mode may be provided as additional arguments to the `pg.set_backend("pytorch", mode=...)` call.
+The mode may be provided as additional arguments to the `pg.set_backend("pytorch", mode="dense", device="auto")` call.
-In dense mode, the pytorch backend attempts to store graphs in dense square matrices that take full advantage of tensorflow's parallelization.
+In dense mode, the pytorch backend attempts to store graphs in dense square matrices that take full advantage of pytorch's device parallelization.
 If there is not enough memory to allocate a sparse adjacency matrix, the backend generates a sparse version and creates a warning.
 The backend's initialization also accepts a device string or object to which computations should be internally transferred.
-This needs to be one among pytorch's available devices (typically `"cuda"` or `"cpu"`).
+If provided, this needs to be one among pytorch's available devices (typically `"cuda"` or `"cpu"`).
 <br>
 <b class="parameters">Installation</b><br> For full installation instructions visit pytorch's website in the links below.<br>